Teamwork Synergy – Get More Done with Less

 I used this illustration when I was the keynote speaker for the Oregon Landscape Contractor’s Association.
 A week later a man wrote me a letter telling me he saw my illustration in real life and had real numbers to share with me.

 At a state fair, there was an event where horses were being hitched to wagons to see which horse could pull the most weight.
 Two horses pulled 9,000 pounds.
 They then hitched these two strongest horses together on the same wagon.
 The horses didn’t pull 18,000 pounds – a mere doubling of their individual efforts.
 Instead, together, in true teamwork, they pulled 35,000 pounds.
 Now that’s synergy!

 If you want to have a better quality of work-life, more productivity, greater profit, and an easier time at managing people – create true team dynamics, have the team develop efficiency systems, then continuously learn and improve.
 This will provide the energy to create synergy.

-Learn more about the proven business and leadership system that helps to build your team synergy in our Free Leadership Masterclass (start at your convenience – no sign-up times).
+Learn more about the proven business and leadership system that helps to build your team synergy in our free Business Success Model training.

 Did you find this article valuable?
 Take a few moments to evaluate the effectiveness of your team with this free assessment.